Jany-M/airflow-simulator/README.md

 4. **Slow relaxation** toward an indoor baseline (thermal-mass metaphor)
 5. **Diffusion** through open faces only

-RH is mixed as a simple scalar — there is no psychrometric coupling, and temperature does not drive buoyancy-driven flow (no stack effect).
+RH is mixed as a simple scalar, there is no psychrometric coupling, and temperature does not drive buoyancy-driven flow (no stack effect).

 ### Best-configuration optimiser